-These walks are offered twice per month, on a weekday and a weekend.
+These walks are offered twice per month.
 For more information, please contact Melissa Gobell, Docent Coordinator and School Walk Coordinator at 831-625-1470.

 Wheelchairs are available on loan at three locations in the reserve: Information Station, Whalers Cabin, and the Entrance Station.
 Ask the docent or park aide on duty at these locations.

 Visitors with disabilities whose questions are not answered on this page may contact Point Lobos State Natural Reserve at 831-624-4909 (TTY relay service, 711) to inquire further about accessible facilities and services.
 On busy days your call may go to voicemail -- if that happens, please try again at a later time.
 (Late in the day is he best time to call.)